tralamazza/grunt-qunit-istanbul/README.md

 # grunt-qunit-istanbul

-> Run QUnit unit tests in a headless PhantomJS instance withn code coverage
+> Run QUnit unit tests in a headless PhantomJS instance with code coverage
 > analysis provided by istanbul.

 ## IMPORTANT